ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 When you customize the snippet for your Deploy to {{site.data.keyword.Bluemix_notm}} button, consider that both of the templates use a default path to an external button image in PNG format and in English.

-* If you prefer to use an SVG image for the button instead of a PNG, there is an SVG version available.
-Change the path to the external button image that is used in the snippet to `https://bluemix.net/deploy/button.svg`.
+* If you prefer to use an SVG image for the button instead of a PNG, change the path to the button image that is used in the snippet to `https://bluemix.net/deploy/button.svg`.

-* If you prefer to use a larger image for the button, there is a PNG image available that is twice the size of the original.
-Change the path of the external button image that is used in the snippet to `https://bluemix.net/deploy/button_x2.png`.
+* If you prefer to use an image for the button, change the path of the button image that is used in the snippet to `https://bluemix.net/deploy/button_x2.png`.
+This image is twice the size of the default one.

 * If you prefer to store the image locally, you can download the image and store it in your Git repo.
 Adjust the path to use the relative location of the image.

 * If you want to use a translated version of the button, you can reference it remotely or download it from [ftp://public.dhe.ibm.com/cloud/bluemix/deploy_button ![External link icon](../../icons/launch-glyph.svg "External link icon")](ftp://public.dhe.ibm.com/cloud/bluemix/deploy_button){:new_window}.